General surgery, Sydney Children's Hospital, Randwick

 When you make an appointment with us, please let us know about any particular needs you or your child may have so we can do our best to meet them.

-On the day of the clinic, your child will be seen by a member of the surgical team, which could include residents, medical students, fellows and/or a specialist nurse.
+On the day of your appointment, your child will be seen by a member of the surgical team, which could include residents, medical students, fellows and/or a specialist nurse.

 Once we have a diagnosis, we will plan how to best manage things with you.
-Depending on the problem, follow up visits or referral to another specialist may be recommended.
-Sometimes, your family doctor can continue management.
+This may include follow-up visits, referral to a specialist, or care by your family doctor.

-We don’t want to frighten your child, but it’s important to be honest and explain things in their terms.
+We never want to frighten your child, but it’s important to be honest and explain things in their terms.
 We will reassure them about any questions they have.

 You will need to sign a consent form for the operation and to fill in a questionnaire about your child’s general health.
 This helps our team prepare and make sure your child receives the right care when they are admitted.